Kean Lewis

-Kean Lewis (born 19 September 1992) is an Indian professional footballer who plays as a who plays as a midfielder for I-League club Mohammedan.
+Kean Lewis (born 19 September 1992) is an Indian professional footballer who plays as a who plays as a winger.

 Club career

 Early career

 Born in Thane, Lewis began his career with PIFA.
 At the age of 14 he was invited to Leicester City for a trial with their academy. before joining the youth side of Mahindra United and then Tata Football Academy in 2008.
 In 2010, Lewis moved to the United States where he played for the Fairleigh Dickinson Knights while completing his education.

 After graduating, Lewis moved to Houston, Texas, where he joined the under-23 side of Houston Dynamo.
 In 2015, he joined Mexican club Inter Acapulco and spent a month.
 After moving back to the US, he signed a spell with the Laredo Heat of Premier Development League.

 Mohun Bagan

 In July 2015, Lewis trialled with Mohun Bagan, the reigning I-League champions. before signing with Bagan.
 Initially appearing in the Calcutta Football League, the state league, Lewis made his professional debut for Bagan on 9 January 2016 against Aizawl, starting the match and playing 90 minutes as his team won 3–1.
 He was awarded Man of the Match in his second game against Bengaluru FC, who then go on to become champions during the season.